zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

     </body>
   </html>
 ```

-Include the code and output with descriptions  in your report.
-### [4] Create a file called “Dockerfile” outside the html directory with the following content:
+Create a file called Dockerfile outside the html directory with the following content:

 ```
 FROM httpd:2.4
 COPY ./html/ /usr/local/apache2/htdocs/
 ```

-Include the code and output with descriptions  in your report.
-### [5] Build the docker image
+Build a docker image

 ```
 docker build -t my-apache2 .
 ```
-Include the code and output with descriptions  in your report.

 If you run into permission errors, you may need add your user to the docker group:

 ```